Banu Qurayza: Siege and surrender

-After the Meccans' withdrawal, Muhammad then led his forces against the Banu Qurayza neighborhood.
-According to Ibn Ishaq, he had been asked to do so by the angel Gabriel.
-The Banu Qurayza retreated into their stronghold and endured the siege for 25 days.
+After the Meccans' withdrawal, Muhammad then led his forces against the Banu Qurayza, who retreated into their stronghold and endured the siege for 25 days.
 As their morale waned, Ka'b ibn Asad suggested three alternative ways out of their predicament: embrace Islam; kill their own children and women, then rush out for a charge to either win or die; or make a surprise attack on the Sabbath.
 The Banu Qurayza accepted none of these alternatives.
 Instead they asked to confer with Abu Lubaba, one of their allies from the Aws.
 According to Ibn Ishaq, Abu Lubaba felt pity for the women and children of the tribe who were crying and when asked whether the Qurayza should surrender to Muhammad, advised them to do so.
-However he also "made a sign with his hand toward his throat, indicating that [their fate] at the hands of the Prophet would be slaughter".
 The next morning, the Banu Qurayza surrendered and the Muslims seized their stronghold and their stores.
 The men - Ibn Ishaq numbers between 400 and 900 - were bound and placed under the custody of one Muhammad ibn Maslamah, who had killed Ka'b ibn al-Ashraf, while the women and children - numbering about 1,000 - were placed under Abdullah ibn Sallam, a former rabbi who had converted to Islam.